 Over recent years graduates have moved into other exciting roles such as Sound Designers for iOS games, Audio Engineer for Jaguar cars, Musical Director, Art Designers and Artistic Programmers for events and Festivals, and Composer and Producer assistants.
 Others have found employment with the likes of Apple Macintosh, Under the Bridge Studios, !K7 Records, Mirim Sound Production, Codemasters game audio, and Native Instruments software and sound libraries.

 List of current alumni careers

 - Game Audio

 - Teaching / Education

 It is a long and ever changing range of opportunities relevant to a mobile employment landscape in which self-employment and entrepreneurship are likely to feature strongly.

 What students say...

-Here are some of the ways in which our recent graduates reflect on their experience on this course:
+Here are some reflections by graduates about their experience on the course:

 Jethro Dunn : Senior Audio Designer at CodeMasters UK

 “CMT gave me the basic skills to do my work; To record, edit and manipulate sound and to use a wide variety of software audio tools in a creative way.
 It also gave me the framework to pursue my end goal of working in game audio.
 The open-ended nature of many of the modules meant that I was able to focus on game audio as a foundation for much of my work.
 There’s very little that I learned during my three years at Bath Spa that I haven’t used and built upon, on a daily basis in my professional career.
 From surround mixing to DAW use (and abuse), from live performance with home-made “instruments” to video editing and the foundations of programming.
 Game Audio requires a very multi-discipline skill set touching on all aspects of music, sound and media production so for me, CMT was perfect.”